 In Nov.
 1882, the highly-regarded former Maui governor John M. Kapena, a native Hawaiian, was sent to Tokyo instructed to emphasize racial affinity between Hawaii and Japan and to encourage Japanese immigration.
 At a dinner in Tokyo, he gave an amazing speech:

 In March 1883, Irwin was appointed Special Commissioner for Japanese immigration and was entrusted to continue immigration negotiations with Japan.
 To help Irwin, another native Hawaiian, Colonel Curtis Piehi Iaukea, was sent to Japan in April 1884 as envoy extraordinary and minister plenipotentiary.
-Iaukea met with Irwin, Foreign Minister Inoue, and even the emperor.
-He stated Hawai'i's proposed terms and conditions for immigration.
-Although Inoue declined to conclude an immigration treaty at this time, he told Iaukea that Japan would not block any immigration to Hawai'i.
-This tacit approval finally put Hawai'i's Japanese immigration plans in motion.
+Iaukea met with Irwin, Foreign Minister Inouye, and even the emperor.
+He stated Hawaiʻi's proposed terms and conditions for immigration.
+Although Inouye declined to conclude an immigration treaty at this time, he told Iaukea that Japan would not block any immigration to Hawaiʻi.
+This tacit approval finally put Hawaiʻi's Japanese immigration plans in motion.

-It so happened that Japan was facing a major economic recession and discontent among farmers in Japan.
+It so happened that Japan was facing a major economic recession due to the Satsuma Rebellion in 1877 and crop failures and discontent among farmers in Japan.
 Giving them the option of going to Hawaii might relieve some of the domestic stress.

-Irwin accompanied this first group of Japanese.
+Along with wife Iki and 14-month-old daughter Bella, Irwin accompanied this first group of Japanese.
+(Iki got really seasick and declined to travel anymore to Hawaiʻi or the States.
+Her first and last overseas trip.)
 The immigrants received a grand welcome in Honolulu under the direction of King Kalakaua.
 The Royal Hawaiian Band played, and policemen served as tour guides.
 A few days later on Feb.
 11, 1885, the Japanese immigrants returned the gracious welcome by demonstrating kendo fencing, fireman's acrobatics on an upright ladder, and the intriguing sport of sumo which Irwin explained to the King and the rest of the audience.
 They even wore makeshift kesho mawashi ceremonial aprons (made of blankets) and performed the ring-entering ceremony.
 The event was capped by drinking and offering barrels of sahke to the audience.
 The sake was apparently brought aboard together with the immigrants, arranged by Irwin or the King.